 Last Updated: August 3, 2015

 Route 104 Trail; 6.1 miles

 Difficulty: Hojack Trail; Easy.
-Flat rail trail with a hard packed gravel surface (southern section) and hard packed dirt, gravel & grass surface (northern section).
+Flat rail trail with a crushed gravel surface.

 Route 104 Trail; Easy.
 Flat paved trail.